 www.yourwebsite.joboffers/submission_form_you_created/?gc_form_offer_title=Marketing Department&gc_form_offer_id=2&gc_form_title=My Company Job Offers&gc_form_subtitle=This section is for job applications for the company

-submission_form_you_created/ – Same form so this part of the link remains the same
+submission_form_you_created/ – If you use the same form, this part of the link remains the same.

-?gc_form_offer_title=Marketing Department – Here you change to the offer you pretend to identify different applications in the same form
+?gc_form_offer_title=Marketing Department – Here, change to the offer you want to identify.
+You’ll tell the difference when you submit it.

-&gc_form_offer_id=2 – Same as above, change to identify different offers.
-(Note: This variable can be automatic trough programming implementations, you can ask your developer to make that or ask us to do it)
+&gc_form_offer_id=2 – The same as above, change to identify different offers.
+(Note: This variable can be automatic trough programming implementations, you can ask your developer to do that or ask us.)

-&gc_form_subtitle=This section is for job applications for the company – same as the subtitle
+&gc_form_subtitle=This section is for job applications for the company – The same as the subtitle.

-Note: These variables can get the values you desire automatically trough programming implementations, you can ask your developer to make that.
+Note: These variables can get the values you desire automatically trough programming implementations, you can ask your developer to do that.

-This links above direct to the same submission form, the difference is when they are submitted they are associated with different offers so you can distinguish for which application is it and managing the applications.
+The links above direct you to the same submission form.
+However, when they are submitted, they are associated with different offers so you can distinguish them and manage the applications.

 How to manage your applications?

-The benefit in this query string is that you can reuse the same form multiple times instead of creating a different one for every job offer.
+The benefit of query strings is that you can reuse the same form multiple times, instead of creating a different one for every job offer.

-If you have more than 10 offers you just need to adapt one form for all the offers you have.
+If you have more than 10 offers you just need to adapt one form to fit all the offers you have.

-For example, if you receive a spontaneous job application and you don’t have any spot for that area, you can later use the data that person submitted to send him a personalized email asking if he’s still interested in the place.
+For example, if you receive a spontaneous job application and you don’t have any section for that, you can later use the data that person submitted to send him a personalized email asking if he’s still interested in the job.